-To the Company's knowledge, based on a review of the copies of such reports furnished to the Company, during the fiscal year ended September 30, 2000, all Section 16(a) filing requirements applicable to Insiders were complied with, except that Walter F. Diers, Jr. was late filing two forms, each reporting one transaction, Patrick E. Guire was late filing a form reporting two gift transactions, and Marie J. Versen and Messrs.
-Diers, Fredrickson, Grierson, Hathaway, Keller, Koch, Melrose, Meslow, Olseth and Powell were each late filing a form reporting an option grant.
+To the Company's knowledge, based on a review of the copies of such reports furnished to the Company, during the fiscal year ended September 30, 2001, all Section 16(a) filing requirements applicable to Insiders were complied with, except that Patrick E. Guire was late filing a form reporting five transactions.